Manojkumal/Heart-disease-prediction-using-xray-and-table-data-Locus-hackathon/README.md

 ## X-ray Image Analysis

 Apart from the tabular approach, this project integrates X-ray image analysis.
 X-ray images offer additional visual information that can aid in detecting heart diseases.
 We leverage deep learning techniques and convolutional neural networks (CNNs) to process the X-ray images.
-The models are trained to identify patterns, anomalies, and specific features indicative of heart conditions.
+The models are trained to identify patterns, anomalies, and specific features indicative of heart conditions.Test branching

 ## Benefits